Edelman Financial Engines

-Edelman Financial Engines is an American financial planning and investment advisory company.
+Edelman Financial Engines (EFE) is an American financial planning and investment advisory company.
 As of December 31, 2023, it has more than $270 billion in assets and more than 1.3 million clients.
 The company was formed by the 2018 merger of Financial Engines (founded in 1996) and Edelman Financial Services (founded in 1986).

 History

 Edelman Financial Services

 Edelman Financial Services, a financial advisory firm, was founded in 1986 by married couple Jean and Ric Edelman.
 Sanders Morris Harris Group, a publicly traded wealth management firm, purchased a majority stake of Edelman Financial Services in 2005.
 Sanders Morris Harris Group changed its name to Edelman Financial Group in March 2011, and Ric Edelman was named co-CEO of the company with George Ball.
 Private equity firm Hellman & Friedman purchased a controlling stake in Edelman Financial Services in October 2015, at which point the company was managing $15 billion in assets.

 Financial Engines

 Financial Engines was founded in 1996 by Nobel Prize-winning economist William Sharpe, Stanford Law professor Joseph Grundfest, and attorney Craig W. Johnson.
 In 1998, it offered its first retirement planning and fund picking software.
 The company launched its managed accounts offering to a small number of employers in September 2004.
 By December 2004, it had $1 billion in assets under management.
 Financial Engines acquired registered investment advisory firm The Mutual Fund Store for $560 million in 2015.
 By 2018, the company managed $160 billion in assets and was the largest provider of managed accounts in the defined-contribution market.
 The company provided 401(k) investment advice managed by a proprietary technology platform with access to human advisers.
 In 2018, its clients included Comcast NBCUniversal and IBM.